CroSafan/PetInfo/README.md

 Use command: "/petinfo gui" to change the text location

 # Credit
-Big thank you to Biscuit (+ every contributor) and symt for open sourcing their projects.
+Big thank you to Biscuit (+ every contributor) and symt ffor their work and their projects.
 As I have never made a Minecraft mod, their repos were a huge learning resource and were used as a refrenece for a lot of things.

 Biscuit: (https://github.com/BiscuitDevelopment/SkyblockAddons)